JahedNaghipoor/nd0821-c4-starter/README.md

 Dependencies of the project is provided in the requirements.txt file.

 ## Installation
-After creation of virtusal environment, we can install the packages using the following command
+After creation of virtual environment, we can install the packages using the following command

 pip install -r requirements.txt